 The HITRUST CSF Readiness Assessment, formerly known as the self-assessment phase, is the first phase of the HITRUST certification process.
+It has recently been redesigned as a verified self-assessment called the HITRUST Basic, Current-State (bC) Assessment.
 HITRUST CSF tools are made available to give organizations a clear idea of where they fall in the process and the security challenges they face.
 Readiness assessments can be performed by organizations as independent analysis or with the guidance of HITRUST Authorized External Assessors.

 A readiness assessment is conducted by utilizing the tools and methodologies of the HITRUST CSF® Assurance Program.
 This can help ensure the organization fully understands what systems need to be compliant and if it is capable of handling everything independently.

 Assessing readiness means that the organization evaluates its own ability to comply with the factors listed in the HITRUST CSF Assessment.
 While this can streamline the process and provide insight, it can also be challenging for some organizations to execute.
 This is because of the inherent difficulty of being truly objective about the procedures and programs already in place.
 It’s natural to overlook challenges that would stand out to an objective third party.

 Learn how to Prepare for Your Upcoming HITRUST Assessment with Confidence.